CiscoDevNet/NSO-Containers-Reservable-Sandbox/README.md

 To learn more about the official NSO container, see the [Containerized NSO](https://developer.cisco.com/docs/nso/guides/containerized-nso) documentation.

-The [NSO reservable sandbox link(https://devnetsandbox.cisco.com/DevNet/catalog/nso-sandbox_nso)
+Start playing with the [NSO reservable sandbox](https://devnetsandbox.cisco.com/DevNet/catalog/nso-sandbox_nso)

 ## Need Help?